Osiris-Team/jlib/README.md

     public String version = 1;

     public Person(){
+        //load() // Do NOT call load inside the constructor

         // This creates the file if not existing and fills it
         // with the default values above.